taxnuke/pledge/README.md

 ---
 # Pledge

-A bare minimum promise library create for educational purposes
+A bare minimum promise library created for educational purposes